Trauma Informed Yoga Course

 Trauma is stored in the body.
 After a traumatic experience, the nervous system can respond to triggering situations as though the traumatic experience is happening all over again.
 This can lead to a sense of disconnection from the body in order to cope.
 Yoga can offer a potent way to befriend, and regain a sense of safety in, your body.
 Yoga offers an empowering path towards healing, it can help you reclaim a sense of steadiness and ease.

-Taught by clinical psychologist Jess Grunberg, who has experience in supporting clients with a history of trauma across both the private and public sector, these small classes will have a maximum of 10 students and offer a safe, supportive space for students to develop psychological skills whilst practicing yoga.
-Students will not be expected to discuss their histories and those under a GP Mental Health Care are able to claim a Medicare rebate.
+Facilitated by clinical psychologists Jess Grunberg and Chloe Thornton Hick, who have experience in supporting clients with a history of trauma across both the private and public sector, these small classes will have a maximum of 10 participants and offer a safe, supportive space for students to develop psychological skills whilst practicing yoga.
+Participants will not be expected to discuss their histories and those under a GP Mental Health Care are able to claim a Medicare rebate.